Kauaʻi ʻōʻō: Description

 This bird was among the smallest of the Hawaiian ʻōʻōs, if not the smallest species, at just over 20 cm in length.
 The head, wings, and tail were black.
 The rest of the upperparts were slaty brown, becoming rufous on the rump and flanks.
-The throat and breast was black with white barring, which was particularly prominent in females.
+The throat and breast were black with white barring, which was particularly prominent in females.
 The central tail feathers were long, and there was a small tuft of gray feathers under the base of the wing.
 While the beak and legs were black, the leg feathers were a rich golden yellow.
 It was the only ʻōʻō known to have eyes with yellow irises.
 Like other honeyeaters it had a sharp, slightly curved bill for sampling nectar.
 Its favored nectar sources were Lobelia species and the ʻohiʻa lehua tree.
 This species was additionally observed foraging in lapalapa trees.
 It also ate small invertebrates and fruit.
 The Kauaʻi ʻōʻō was very vocal, making hollow, erratic, flute-like calls.
 Both the males and females were known to sing.